François Ruffin: 2017 legislative elections

 In November 2016, Ruffin announced that he would run for the National Assembly in the departement of Somme's 1st constituency, an area where the far-right National Front had gained in traction and popularity.
 His political platform was one inspired by those of La France Insoumise, the French Communist Party, and Europe Ecology – The Greens.
 He pledges to adhere to the principles of a "revocable mandate" and to only keep a minimum wage of his salary.
 He officially launched his campaign on 17 February 2017, at Flixecourt, France.
 Employees of the Whirlpool plant in Amiens are present, to bring attention to the situation of their factory, whose management has announced the closure and relocation in Poland.

-His campaign slogan is "They have the money, we have the people" and he symbolizes his campaign the Lafleur puppet, ingrained in Picardy's culture, and names his micro-political party "Picardie Debout," which can be translated as "Arise Picardy".
+His campaign slogan is "They have the money, we have the people" and he symbolizes his campaign the Lafleur puppet, ingrained in Picardy's culture, and names his micro-political party Picardie Debout, which can be translated as Arise Picardy.
 For the first electoral round, his campaign receives the support of La France Insoumise, the French Communist Party and Europe Ecology—The Greens.
 On 11 June, he qualified for the second round of the legislative elections with 24.32% of the votes cast, coming second behind En Marche! candidate Nicolas Dumont, credited with 34.13% of the vote.
 In the second round, the incumbent and disqualified Socialist Party candidate Pascal Boistard also endorses Ruffin's candidacy.
 He received 55.97% of the votes cast in the runoff against Dumont and was elected.

 Political positions

+Ideologically, Ruffin has described himself as being a social democrat.
+He has justified this position by repeatedly calling out those in French politics and saying that those that describes themselves as social democrats, primarily directed towards the Socialist Party, the tenure of Francois Hollande, and more generally the policies that the party has applied since 1983, are "no longer social nor democratic".

-François Ruffin supports the need for economic protectionism and details this point of view in his 2011 book, Their Big Scare: Diary of my Protectionist Impulses.
+In February 2023, Ruffin said that he would describe himself with the oxymoron "revolutionary-reformist".
+He explained this position by saying that through reformism, the working class can make step by step progress until it is confident enough to look out to "the horizon", with the horizon in this case being socialism.
+He further explains that within the oxymoron, reformism is the first step, and revolution is the horizon.
+Ruffin supports the need for economic protectionism and details this point of view in his 2011 book Their Big Scare: Diary of my Protectionist Impulses.
 He is in favor of the doctrine of degrowth, as opposed to productivism.